mozzarellaV8/agora-marketplace/parse-html/agDirectoryNotes.md

 ![agScrape-mainDir.png](img/agScrape-mainDir.png)

 The `p` directory, which contains individual product listings.
 The number of pages in directory varies by day, as it corresponds to the listings that were made available for that day.
 This will likely be the main directory working data will be extracted from.
-From the pages in `p`, we have information on
+From the pages in `p`, we have information on:

 	- name of product
-	- description
+	- description of product
 	- list price
 	- vendor name
 	- ship from